Period Sources of Printed Music for Cittern

 New Citharen Lessons

-[The First Booke of Consort Lessons] Morley, Thomas 1611 London 4c. chromatic French tab Italian tuning; works for "English Consort" (2 viols, lute, bandora, flute, and cittern).
+[The First Booke of Consort Lessons] Morley, Thomas 1611 London 4-course chromatic cittern French tab Italian tuning; works for "English Consort" (2 viols, lute, bandora, flute, and cittern).
 Second edition of 1599 volume.
 Of the two cittern partbooks, only the 1599 edition survives.
 Based on the other surviving partbooks from 1611, the cittern 1611 edition contained two additional pieces.

 The Teares or Lamentacions of a Sorrowfull Soule